developer-zebra/developer-zebra-site/src/ehs/2-3/guide/features/index.md

 In the `enterprisehomescreen.xml` file:

-1. Specify the Kiosk app in the [&lt;kiosk&gt; section](../settings#kiosk) section.
+1. Specify the Kiosk app in the [&lt;kiosk&gt; section](../settings#kiosk) of the config file.
-2. Enter a value of '1' in the [&lt;kiosk_mode_enabled&gt; tag](../settings#kioskmodeenabled) in the Preferences section.
+2. Enter a value of '1' in the [&lt;kiosk_mode_enabled&gt; tag](../settings#kioskmodeenabled) in the Preferences section of the file.
-3. If USB Debugging is desired in Kiosk Mode, enter a value of '0' in the [USB Debugging Disabled tag](../settings#usbdebuggingdisabled).
+3. If USB Debugging is desired in Kiosk Mode, enter a value of '0' in the [&lt;usb_debugging_disabled&gt; tag](../settings#usbdebuggingdisabled).<br>
 (See [Disable Kiosk Mode](#disablekioskmode) below for details).

-<b>Security Note</b>: When using Kiosk Mode, be sure to disable "key remapping" and other possible methods of launching applications, which would thereby defeat Kiosk Mode safeguards.
+<b>Security Note</b>: When using Kiosk Mode, be sure to disable 'key remapping' and other possible methods of launching applications, which would thereby defeat Kiosk Mode safeguards.

 ### Disable Kiosk Mode
-Once Kiosk Mode is enabled it can be disabled without writing custom program code in only one of two ways:
+Once Kiosk Mode is enabled it can be disabled in only one of two ways (without writing custom program code):

-* <b>If USB Debugging was not disabled for User Mode</b>, disable Kiosk Mode by pushing to the device a config file with &lt;kiosk_mode_enabled&gt; tag set to '0'
+* <b>If USB Debugging was not disabled for User Mode</b>, disable Kiosk Mode by pushing to the device a config file with a value of '0' in the &lt;kiosk_mode_enabled&gt; tag.

-* <b>If USB Debugging was disabled for User Mode</b>, perform a factory reset
+* <b>If USB Debugging was disabled for User Mode</b>, perform a factory reset.

 ##### Control Kiosk Mode Programatically
 Kiosk Mode can be controlled from within an Android application using Android Intents.
-The following JavaScript code shows how to enable and disable Kiosk Mode programatically in this way:
+The following JavaScript code shows how to enable and disable Kiosk Mode programatically:

 	:::javascript
 	//Disable Kiosk Mode: